jannikmi/timezonefinder/README.md

 To increase search radius even more (very slow, use `numba`!):

 	# this checks all the polygons within +-3 degree lng and lat
-	# keep in mind that x degrees lat are not the same distance apart than 3 degree lng!
+	# keep in mind that x degrees lat are not the same distance apart than x degree lng!
 	print( tf.closest_timezone_at(lng=point[0],lat=point[1],delta_degree=3) )
 	# = Europe/Copenhagens